ferllop/narciso/README.md

   -- byMinimumCharactersCountInContent: exclude reviews with the content shorter than the provided here: Number.
 Optional.
 If not provided even empty content is valid.
   -- byMinimumRating: exclude reviews with the rating lower than the provided.
 Number.
 Optional.
 If not provided even a rating of 0 is valid.

-As a convention, all this fields will be followed by the specific ones.
+As a convention, all this fields will be followed by the `specific` field with the specific configuration of the provider if applicable.

 ## Generic workflow
 Clone this repository to your local.